rafaelromao/TestHarness/README.md

 ## How to use it?

-After implementing the challenge in Visual Studio or VSCode, using the structure shown bellow, copy the contents of the `Main` method to the platform and submit your code.
+After implementing the challenge in Visual Studio or VSCode, using the structure shown below, copy the contents of the `Main` method to the platform and submit your code.

 ```C#
     [TestFixture]